A mix of cultures in the very north of Japan

 If you're interested in a soak in a relaxing onsen, then it's worth a visit to Domu.

 Wakkanai is right on the ocean, and the local seafood is some of the best in Japan.
 Head to the center of the city to pick up some fresh seafood from any of the busy local shops and restaurants.
 The fish here is fresh, tasty and very inexpensive.

 Take a cruise and explore a little further

-To the east of Wakkanai Station is the Heartland Ferry Terminal, which offers boat rides to the National Park islands of Rebun and Rishiri in summer.
-If you are into hiking or want to see nature at its purest, take a cruise to see one or both of the islands.
+To the east of Wakkanai Station is the Heartland Ferry Terminal, which offers ferries to the National Park islands of Rebun and Rishiri.
+If you are into hiking or want to see nature at its purest, visit one or both of the islands.

 * The information on this page may be subject to change due to COVID-19.